Net2Fox/MORT-DeepLX/README.md

 # MORT-DeepLX

-A fork of the original MORT to work correctly with the [DeepLX-MORT](https://github.com/Net2Fox/DeepLX-MORT) fork.
+A fork of the original MORT to work correctly with the original [DeepLX](https://github.com/OwO-Network/DeepLX).
 [Instructions on how to use it.](INSTRUCTION.md)

 # MORT #